EMBRACING THE GRIND: Brookville's Jackson Zimmerman Wins Hard-Fought D9 Title on the Mat as Several Top Seeds Shine

 It paid off in a 5-2 decision that gave Zimmerman his first district title after back-to-back seasons of finishing runner-up.

-(Jackson Zimmerman had finished runner-up two seasons in a row at the District 9 individual wrestling championships.
+(Pictured: Jackson Zimmerman had finished runner-up two seasons in a row at District 9 individual wrestling championships.
 Not this year as the Brookville senior won the 189-pound title/photo by Molly Zimmerman)

 “I’m happy about it,” Zimmerman said.
 “I have bigger goals than this.
 It’s awesome for this week, but tomorrow, I’m gonna move on and get ready for next week.”